manojcloud/azure-sql-db-aspire-demo/README.md

 Full end-to-end example of a Jamstack application, with a Vue front-end, a Data API Builder back-end, and SQL Server database, deployed using a [SDK-Style Database Project](https://techcommunity.microsoft.com/blog/azuresqlblog/the-microsoft-build-sql-project-sdk-is-now-generally-available/4392063).
 Everything is orchestrated by Aspire, including the Node application (TodoApp.Frontend), thanks to the `CommunityToolkit.Aspire.Hosting.NodeJS.Extensions` library.

-You can run the application, either via Visual Studio or Visual Studio Coide or the command line:
+You can run the application, either via Visual Studio or Visual Studio Code or the command line:

 ```
-cd .\TodoApp.AppHost\
-dotnet run
+aspire run
 ```

-if for some reason you get an error about `.dacpac` file not being available, you can run the following command to build the database project:
+if for some reason you get an error about `.dacpac` file not being available, build the .dacpac manually by runnig the following command to build the database project:

 ```
 cd .\TodoApp.Database\